Santos gets expedited hearing in appeal to resume Barossa gas drilling

-MELBOURNE, Oct 3 (Reuters) - An Australian Federal Court judge on Monday granted an expedited hearing for an appeal filed by Santos Ltd STO.AX seeking to resume drilling for its $3.6 billion Barossa gas project in waters off northern Australia.
+MELBOURNE, Oct 3 (Reuters) - Santos Ltd STO.AX was granted an expedited hearing by an Australian Federal Court judge on Monday for an appeal it filed seeking to resume drilling at its $3.6 billion Barossa gas project in waters off northern Australia.

 The court discussed dates in November to hear the appeal over two days.